 The Cross Cultural Center provides co-curricular and educational experiences that engage the Saint Louis University community by broadening knowledge of diversity, multiculturalism and social justice.
-Additionally, we provide support for student from underrepresented backgrounds.
-Involvements include but are not limited to:
+Additionally, we provide support for students from underrepresented backgrounds.
+Opportunities include but are not limited to:

 - Student Advising & Mentoring

 - Multicultural Education

 Please read below for descriptions of specific programs the CCC is currently offers:

 The Identity Awareness and Multiculturalism workshop series are constructed to facilitate new levels of consciousness regarding concepts of social identity, privilege, multiculturalism, diversity, and social justice.
 The 1.5 hour workshops move beyond the "celebration" of diversity approach to one grounded in empowering participants to become aware and knowledgeable change agents by providing interactive, engaging, and dynamic experiences.

 Intergroup dialogue (IGD) is a semester-long dialogical experience designed to offer an open and inclusive space where students can openly confront and discuss issues related to diversity and social justice.
 Participants represent different identities (e.g., race/ethnicity, gender, religion) based on the dialogue topic.
 Students are able to earn 3 credit course hours through the African American Studies Program.

 The purpose of the MLK Scholarship Program is to provide educational, service, leadership, and cultural experiences that enable scholarship recipients to develop their potential as advocates for positive social change.
 Our staff serves as support and advisors to students in the program.
 MLK Scholars participate in structured programs, including: Annual MLK Day Celebration Breakfast & Day of Service, retreats, community service projects, monthly information sessions.